DanielXMoore/Civet/civet.dev/reference.md

   y contains x
 </Playground>

-Custom infix operators have a default precedence between relational and arithmetic operators, and are left-associative.
+By default, custom infix operators have a precedence between relational and arithmetic operators, and are left-associative.

 <Playground>